Examples

 # Calculate spectra at each epoch

-results = model.specific_flux(epochs, frequencies)
+results = model.flux_density_grid(epochs, frequencies)

 # Plot broadband spectra at each epoch